Advanced Clinical Practice (Advanced Allied Health Practitioner)

-UK 2:2 Hons degree or above or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.
-A current professional registration with a relevant UK professional/statutory body normally the Health and Care Professions Council or the General Pharmaceutical Council.
+2:2 degree in a subject from a clinical or science background and a current professional registration with a relevant UK professional or statutory body – normally the Health and Care Professions Council (HCPC) or the General Pharmaceutical Council.
+You will require:

 Months of entry

 This programme provides an academic underpinning that meets the contemporary challenges of advanced clinical practice and will enable you to practice with a high level of clinical autonomy in roles that require you to assess, diagnose, treat and manage the care of people with undifferentiated and/or complex clinical presentations.

 This particular pathway is suitable for you if you are one of the growing number of UK registered practitioners working in (or towards) a role as an Advanced or Consultant Practitioner within your profession, or a similar role that sits at the interface between your own profession and medicine.

 This pathway is accredited by Health Education England's Centre for Advancing Practice.
 Completion of HEE accredited programmes/pathways is set to become one of the benchmark routes to recognition for Advanced Clinical Practitioners, and accreditation is also designed to ensure a consistent level of programme quality across England

 - part time60 months